Stomach cancer – also known as gastric cancer – is the fifth most common cancer worldwide and is more common in the developing world.

 Men are twice as likely as women to develop stomach cancer, and it is more common in older adults.

 The stomach is part of the digestive system, located between the esophagus and the small intestine.
 It secretes enzymes and gastric acid to digest our food and produces a substance needed for vitamin B12 absorption.
 Our stomach also stores food, before muscular contractions send it to the small intestines.

 Stomach cardia cancer occurs at the top part of the stomach closest to the esophagus, and stomach non-cardia cancer occurs in all other areas of the stomach.

 AICR’S latest report on stomach cancer found that maintaining a healthy weight can help lower cancer risk.
-Alcoholic drinks and processed meats are linked to a higher risk for stomach cancer.
+High amounts of alcoholic drinks link to a higher risk of stomach cancer.

 - Obesity is characterized by a low-grade chronic inflammatory state.
 Such chronic inflammation can promote cancer development.

 - Obesity promotes gastric reflux, possibly caused by elevated intra-abdominal pressure, which can promote the development of cancer.

 - Obesity also promotes a precancerous condition called Barrett’s esophagus, which increases the risk of both cardia stomach cancer and esophageal cancer.